-Violations of these standards are considered to be exceptionally serious.
+Violations of these standards are exceptionally serious.
 At the instructor's discretion, the student may be removed from the clinical site immediately.
 Such violation WILL result in the student being placed on social probation and MAY result in withdrawal from the program.